-Liam is an experienced criminal practitioner regularly instructed to prosecute and defend in cases involving allegations of serious crime ranging from complex fraud to severe violence.
+Liam is an experienced criminal practitioner regularly instructed to prosecute and defend in cases involving criminal allegations of the most serious nature.

-Liam is a former Amicus intern and once spent seven months in Asheville North Carolina working with defence attorneys in capital punishment cases.
+Liam is a former Amicus intern and spent seven months working with defence attorneys on capital punishment cases in North Carolina.

 R v Rashid and Others (Teesside) – Secured the conviction following a two-and-a-half-week trial of an experienced conveyancing solicitor who, alongside her husband, was accused of committing offences of fraud by false representation and perverting the course of justice.

 R v Belford and Others (Newcastle) – Instructed by the CPS International Justice and Organised Crime Division to prosecute four defendants facing allegations concerning drugs and the transportation, concealment and recovery of a double-barrelled shotgun arising from an extensive undercover surveillance operation.
 All four defendants were convicted after trial.
 A media report of the case can be found here.

 R v Saunders – Secured the conviction after trial of a man ultimately sentenced to nine years’ imprisonment with a five-year extended licence period for biting off the chin of another male in a Bigg Market nightclub.
 The case revolved around facial mapping evidence which was adduced following lengthy legal argument.

 R v Smallman (Teesside) – Lone Prosecution Counsel in complex fraud involving thirty-one complainants.
 Defendant convicted after a four-week trial and made the subject of a Serious Crime Prevention Order.
 A media report of the case can be found here.

 R v O (Durham) – Secured the acquittal after trial of an 80-year-old male with no previous convictions facing historic allegations of rape and indecent assault.